yangxinsci1993/yangxinsci1993.github.io/_pages/about.md

 I was nominated as topic editor for muti-journal topic, [Bioactive Compounds with Application Potentials in Nutraceuticals and Nutricosmetics: Focus on Mechanism of Action and Application Science](https://www.mdpi.com/topics/S8VZUEHT3B#journals).
 This topic is now open for submission.

 I like basketball and guitar.
-I formed a band, *Handsome Boys (好帅乐队)*, as a lead guitarist when I was an undergraduate student.
+I formed a band, *Handsome Boys*, as a lead guitarist when I was an undergraduate student.
 And we even have an invited performances in our graduation ceremony.

 # 🔥 News
-- *2022.09*: I start my new work as a postdoctoral associate in Koch Institute for Integrative Cancer Research at MIT.
+- *2023.09*: I start my new work as a postdoctoral associate in Koch Institute for Integrative Cancer Research at MIT.
 - *2022.09*: &nbsp;🎉🎉 Our paper (as first author) was accepted by *Nature Communication*.
 Special thanks to Dr. Huang’s supervise, and Dr. Houk and Dr. Liu’s cooperation in mechanism calculation, and Dr. Wu Jie for his valuable comments on synthesis.
 - *2022.06*: &nbsp;🎉🎉 Our paper (as first author) was accepted by *Journal of Agricultural and Food Chemistry*.
 - *2022.05*: &nbsp;🎉🎉 Our paper (as first author) was accepted by *Foods*.